huyaoyu/huyaoyu.github.io/_my_collection/projects/study_physical_simulation_technology_canned_motor_rcp.markdown

 ---
 layout: post
-title:  "Study of Physical Simulation Technology for the Canned Motor Pump in a Pressurized Water Nuclear Reactor System"
+title:  "Study of Physical Simulation Technology for a Pump Rotor"
 date:   2011-6-1 8:00:00 +0800
 categories: projects
 ---

 # Overview

-Let's be honest, this work was not a success.
+Let's be honest, this work was not excited as you may expect.

 At beginning, I was designated to develop a program that could some how perform simulation just like MCS Adams dose.